by Michelle Evans

 Storytelling in content marketing allows you to give real meaning to your product.
 Think of it as the thing that keeps your readers interested in the blog and constructs a narrative that your followers and potential buyers can latch onto and remember.
 It generates a necessary emotional connection.

 Storytelling in content marketing keeps things interesting.
 You have characters, a plot, which features a crisis or a conflict, and, hopefully, your product or service as a solution.

 It’s easy to lose sight of the opportunities for storytelling.
 Unless you have a designated space on your content calendar each month to feature a story as a part of your content marketing strategy, it is unlikely that you are incorporating storytelling into your efforts to entice new clients.

 The world around us is always in motion, and as sellers of a service or product, we would prefer to just tell people to buy our products.
 Who has time to woo consumers?
 Unfortunately, that is not how the world functions these days.
-Potential consumers may spend weeks or months lurking in the shadows, studying your reviews, and weighing whether to trust you with any piece of the personal or business budget.
+Your potential buyer may spend weeks or months lurking in the shadows, studying your reviews, and weighing whether to trust you with any piece of their personal or business budget.

 Storytelling, as a facet of content marketing, brings yet another alternative to drawing attention to what it is that you can do for others.

 Imagine you are an online wig and hair extension line, owner.
 Your primary goal is to sell hair.
 However, you know that being too “Salesy” is not the key to earning followers or gaining buyers.
 You understand the importance of not creating content that solely focuses on selling the wig.
 Instead, you want to take a story from a client or even pick a current event to demonstrate why your product is the solution to a temporary or permanent problem.

 Tip: Good content tells the potential buyer how it is your goods can help them to solve a problem.